 I'm committed to partnering with you to get you on a pathway to healing.

 Katharine Phillips, M.D., is internationally recognized for her expertise in body dysmorphic disorder (BDD) and related disorders, such as olfactory reference syndrome (ORS) and obsessive-compulsive disorder (OCD).
-For the past 25 years, Dr. Phillips has been providing expert evaluation and treatment for people with these conditions.
+She also has expertise in other obsessive-compulsive and related disorders, anxiety disorders, and other conditions.
+For more than 25 years, Dr. Phillips has been providing expert evaluation and treatment for people with these and other conditions.

 In addition to caring for patients, Dr. Phillips has conducted pioneering research studies on BDD, many funded by the National Institute of Mental Health.
 People with BDD perceive themselves as looking abnormal, ugly, or unattractive, to the point where it causes emotional distress or interferes with their functioning and quality of life.
 Her research studies have identified BDD's symptoms, how it affects people's lives, and other key characteristics.
 Her studies have also developed and tested effective treatments for BDD -- both medication and cognitive-behavioral therapy.

-Dr. Phillips is included in Best Doctors in America and Castle Connolly's America's Top Doctors.
-She has also been included in Marquis' Who's Who in America, Who's Who of American Women, Who's Who in Science and Engineering, and Who's Who in Medicine and Healthcare.
+Dr. Phillips has repeatedly been included in Best Doctors in America, Castle Connolly's America's Top Doctors, and Who’s Who in America.
+She has also been included in Castle Connolly's Exceptional Women in Medicine (National Edition) as well as Marquis' Who's Who of American Women, Who's Who in Science and Engineering, Who's Who in Medicine and Healthcare, and Who’s Who in the World.

 Dr. Phillips graduated with honors from Dartmouth College and Dartmouth Medical School.
 She then did her psychiatry residency at McLean Hospital/Harvard Medical School.
-Currently, she is Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+For 23 years she was on the faculty of Brown University, where she is currently Professor of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+In 2017 she moved her practice to the Weill Cornell Psychiatry Specialty Center, and she is currently on the faculty of Weill Cornell Medical College, both in New York City.